 Chemical Blockers

-Next, a recent study published in the Journal of the American Medical Association reported that some chemical blockers in sunscreen can be absorbed into the body and detected in the bloodstream after use.
-More study is needed to determine if this could have any health effects on us.
+A recent study published in the Journal of the American Medical Association reported that some chemical blockers in sunscreen can be absorbed into the body.
+These chemical blockers may be detected in the bloodstream after use.
+More study is needed to determine if this could have any future health effects on us.

-Detecting these chemicals in the blood is not really a surprise at all since the skin is very good at absorbing things applied to it.
-For now, until scientific evidence is found showing any danger, the best dermatologists still support the use of sunscreen with these ingredients.
+Detecting these chemicals in the blood is not surprising.
+The skin is very good at absorbing things applied to it.
+Until scientific evidence shows any danger, the best dermatologists still support the use of sunscreen with these ingredients.

-Know Yourself, Know your surroundings and environment, and be a pro when it comes to protecting yourself and your family from ultraviolet light.
-We hope you have a safe and fun summer!
+Know Yourself, Know your surroundings and environment, and be a pro at protecting yourself and your family from ultraviolet light.
+Follow these summer sun tips and have a safe and fun summer!
 Remember to fill a shot glass with sunscreen and apply it generously.

 Advanced Dermatology of the Midlands | Best Dermatologist Omaha & Council Bluffs, IA | Board Certified Dermatologists